jisotalo/ads-server/README.md

   - For Raspberry Pi, Linux, etc. wth [AdsRouterConsole](https://www.nuget.org/packages/Beckhoff.TwinCAT.Ads.AdsRouterConsole/)
 - `StandAloneServer` for using without TwinCAT installation
   - For Raspberry Pi, Linux, etc. (nothing else is needed)
-  - Use this unless you need `AdsRouterConsole`
+  - Use this if you don't have TC installed (unless you need `AdsRouterConsole` for some reason)

+**Differences:**
-The difference between to classes is that `Server` connects to the AMS router and then waits for incoming packets.
-The `StandAloneServer` starts its own TCP server (port 48898) and listens for any incoming packets.
+- `Server` connects to the AMS router and then waits for incoming packets
+  - The `StandAloneServer` starts its own TCP server (port 48898) and listens for any incoming packets

-Another difference is that `Server` listens for commands to only one ADS port.
-The `StandAloneServer` listens to all ADS ports.
+- `Server` listens for commands to only one ADS port (however multiple instances can be created)
+  - The `StandAloneServer` listens to all ADS ports (only single instance possible)

-**The following examples are for `Server`.
-They will work 1:1 with `StandAloneServer`.
+**NOTE:** The following examples are for `Server`, however they work 1:1 with `StandAloneServer`.

- Please see chapter [NOTE: Difference when using `StandAloneServer`](#note--difference-when-using--standaloneserver-) for `StandAloneServer` specific notes.**
+ Please see chapter [NOTE: Difference when using `StandAloneServer`](#note--difference-when-using--standaloneserver-) for specific notes.**

 # Configuration